riverachacon/updated-trvl-tracker-app/readMe.md

 ## features:

 - Add and track visited countries.
-- Switch between family members to see their visited countries.
+- Switch between members to see their visited countries.
-- Add new family members.
+- Add new members.

 ## Technologies Used: